Neural Contextual Bandits without Regret: Experiments

 We test our algorithms on the online \mnist classification task.
 We plot the empirical information gain and regret to verify the tightness of our bounds.
 For the information gain of the \nnalg{}, we let the algorithm run for $T=10000$ steps.
 Then we take the sequence $(\vx_t)_{t\leq T}$ from this run and plot $\hat I(\vy_t; \vf_t)$ the empirical information gain against time $t$, where $ \hat I(\vy_t; \vf_t) = \frac{1}{2}\log\det (\mI + \sigma^{-2}\mG_t^T\mG_t) $, with $\mG_t^T = [\vg(\vx_\tau; \vtheta^0)]_{\tau\leq t}$.
 Figure \ref{fig:infogain_antkvnucb} shows the growth of $\hat I$ for \nnalg{} with networks of various depth.
-To calculate the empirical growth rate (given in the figure's labels), we fit a polynomial to the curve, and obtain a rate of roughly $\mathcal{O}(T^{0.5})$.
+To calculate the empirical growth rate (given in the figure's labels), we fit a polynomial to the curve, and obtain a rate of roughly $\mathcal{O}(T^{0.45})$.
 Our theoretical rate is $\tilde{\mathcal{O}}(T^{(d-1)/d})$, where $d=10\times784$ is the dimension of $\vx_t$.
-Note that the theoretical rate bounds the regret for arbitrary sequences of contexts including adversarial worst cases.
+Note that the theoretical rate bounds the information gain for arbitrary sequences of contexts including adversarial worst cases.
 Moreover, in the case of MNIST, the contexts reside on a low-dimensional manifold.
 As for the regret, we run \nnalg{} and \ntkalg{} for $T=5000$ steps and plot the regret, which in the case of online \mnist classification, shows the number of misclassified digits.
-Fitting a degree-$1$ polynomial to the log-log curves in Figure \ref{fig:regret_allntks} gives an empirical rate of around $O(T^{0.75})$.
+Fitting a polynomial to the data from Figure \ref{fig:regret_allntks} gives an empirical rate of $O(T^{0.75})$.
 Our theoretical bound for these algorithms grows as $\mathcal{O}(T^{(2d-1)/2d})$.

-In Section \ref{sect:cnn}, we conclude that the information gain and the regret grow with the same rate for both \ntkalg{} and its convolutional variant, however, \cntkalg{} tends to have a smaller regret for every $T$.
-This was due to the fact that $R(T) = \tilde{\mathcal{O}}(\tCNN T^{(2d-1)/2d})$ for the \ntkalg{}, while in the convolutional case $R(T) = \tilde{\mathcal{O}}(\tCNN T^{(2d-1)/2d}/d^{(d-1)/2d})$ and $d\geq 1$.
+In Section \ref{sect:cnn}, we conclude that the information gain and the regret grow with the same rate for both \ntkalg{} and its convolutional variant. \cntkalg{} however, tends to have a smaller regret for every $T$.
+This is due to the fact that $R(T) = \tilde{\mathcal{O}}(\tCNN T^{(2d-1)/2d})$ for the \ntkalg{}, while for the convolutional counterpart $R(T) = \tilde{\mathcal{O}}(\tCNN T^{(2d-1)/2d}/d^{(d-1)/2d})$ and $d\geq 1$.
 The upper bound on the regret being tighter for \cntkalg{} does not imply that the regret will be smaller as well.
 In Figure \ref{fig:cnnplot} we present both algorithms with the same set of contexts, and investigate whether in practice the convolutional variant can outperform \ntkalg, which seems to be the case for the online \mnist{} classification task.